Top

 • Life insurance denials are common but often improper

-• Beneficiaries have strong rights under the law
+• Beneficiaries have strong legal rights

 • Acting quickly is critical